graasp/graasp-deploy/docs/maintenance.md

 Maintenance mode is currently setup at the infrastructure level.
 Go through the following steps to enable the maintenance:

 1. In Cloudfront, go into each distribution frontend you want to be affected
-2. Behavior > Edit the default behavior > Function association > Viewer request > Lambda@Edge > `arn:aws:lambda:us-east-1:592217263685:function:maintenance-check:2`
+2. Behavior > Edit the default behavior > Function association > Viewer request > Lambda@Edge > `arn:aws:lambda:us-east-1:592217263685:function:maintenance-check:2` (Lambda@Edge can only be defined in us-east region)
 3. Also add the `allowMaintenanceHeader` policy in "Origin request policy"
 4. In the backend load balancer, edit the `HTTPS:443` listener
 5. Rules > Edit the rule 1 > Add condition > HTTP Header > Use the same header name and value as in the Lambda code